nicolargo/glances/README.md

 * 'm' sort the processes list by process MEM
 * 'n' disable or enable the network interfaces stats
 * 'p' sort by process name
+* 's' disable or enable the sensor stats (only available with -e tag)
 * 'w' delete finished warning logs messages
 * 'x' delete finished warning and critical logs messages
 * '1' switch between global CPU and per core stats